 This is the point when ovulation begins.
 The release of eggs passes to the Fallopian tube and if the sperm mates then the egg begins to fertilize and ends up turning into Zygote.

-After fertilization gets completed, the zygote gets divided and it continues its journey toward the Fallopian tube to get implanted in the uterine lining.
+After fertilization is completed, the zygote gets divided and it continues its journey toward the Fallopian tube to get implanted in the uterine lining.
 The Zygote takes a time of 3 days so that it can reach its destination and get implanted.

 As soon as the implantation takes place, the hCG level in the body increases, and this can be known with the help of a pregnancy test.